canterbury-air-patrol/search-management-map/Install/README.md

 Debian Bullseye:
 `apt install git python3 python3-venv python3-dev build-essential npm`

+#### PostgreSQL
-Also, you will need a PostgreSQL server with the PostGIS extension.
+You will need a PostgreSQL server with the PostGIS extension.

 Potentially you could run one on the localhost by installing it:
 `apt install postgis`

 You should create a new user and database for your SMM instance.

 ### Fetch the code
-Clone Search Management Map from the GitHub [repo](https://github.com/canterbury-air-patrol/search-management-map/) `git clone https://github.com/canterbury-air-patrol/search-management-map/`
+Clone Search Management Map from the GitHub [repo](https://github.com/canterbury-air-patrol/search-management-map/)

+`git clone https://github.com/canterbury-air-patrol/search-management-map/`

 ### Setup